 The types of information we collect

-We collect your personal information when you provide it to us.
+We collect your personal information when you or your solicitor or legal representative provide it to us.
 “Personal information” is any information that can be used to identify you or that we can link to you.
 We may automatically collect certain information when you use, access, or interact with our Digital Services.
 And we may collect information from other sources, such as social media platforms that may share information about how you interact with our social media content.